ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <span class="oi oi-phone"></span>
 ```
 Pretty simple.
-They use classes to define themselves and their attributes and while there is nothing wrong with it, there are flaws:
+Those solutions use classes to both define the element and its attributes, and while there is nothing wrong with that, there are drawbacks:

 #### 1) Repetitive naming:
 `fa`, `icon`, and `oi` are repeated twice.